Harry & Meghan: Misuse of images and footage

 The teaser featured a photograph of the couple taken inside Buckingham Palace, which was the subject of a written complaint by palace aides as the Queen's permission was not sought in advance.
-Another photograph was later revealed to be taken at the premiere of Harry Potter and the Deathly Hallows – Part 2 in July 2011.
-The trailer released for the series included a clip that was filmed in December 2021 as Katie Price arrived for a court hearing and, thus, was not related to either Harry or Meghan.
-Another clip features footage of Michael Cohen leaving his apartment in New York and on his way to prison.
+Another photograph was later revealed to have been taken at the premiere of Harry Potter and the Deathly Hallows – Part 2 in July 2011, which neither Harry nor Meghan had attended, and before they had met each other.
+The trailer released for the series included a clip that was filmed in December 2021 as Katie Price arrived for a court hearing and thus was not related to either Harry or Meghan.
+Another clip featured footage of Michael Cohen leaving his apartment in New York and on his way to prison.

-A photograph, taken when Harry and Meghan were at Archbishop Desmond Tutu's home, was used in promotion of the documentary, apparently to show press intrusion.
-However, it was soon revealed that the photographer had been accredited, and their position to take such a photo was agreed by Harry and Meghan.
+A photograph, taken when Harry and Meghan were at Archbishop Desmond Tutu's home, was used in the promotion of the documentary, apparently to show press intrusion.
+However, it was revealed that the photographer had been accredited, and their position to take such a photo was agreed by Harry and Meghan.
 Journalist, author, broadcaster and editor for the Evening Standard Robert Jobson stated, "This photograph...was taken from [an] accredited pool at Archbishop Tutu's residence in Cape Town.
 Only 3 people were in the accredited position.
 H & M agreed the position.
 I was there."
 Jobson later added, "We were covering an official visit where they had taxpayer funded protection and all the trappings.
 No conspiracy here, just lies, and misuse of photos taken from pools."

-A source close to the production team stated that Harry and Meghan did not have editorial control of the trailer and added that using stock photos and footage was "standard practice in documentary and trailer production".
+A source close to the production team stated that Harry and Meghan did not have editorial control over the trailer and that using stock photos and footage was "standard practice in documentary and trailer production".